DISTRELEC EMEA

 Launch when the path matches the warehouse.

 Launch is where promise meets backlog.
-Flows were set for regional programmes, acknowledgements where consent matters, and recovery that does not live in a footer maze.
-The frame stayed blunt: state the registration story plainly, keep evaluation steady, and let support proofs carry the move into an active account.
+Flows covered six regional programmes, consent acknowledgements where they matter, and recovery paths that don't live in a footer maze.
+The frame stayed blunt: state the registration story plainly, keep evaluation steady, and let service proof carry the move into an active account.

-Secondary proof—invoices, contract routing, returns wording—sat at commit, not buried as annex copy.
+Secondary proof — invoices, contract routing, returns wording — sat at the point of commitment, not buried as annex copy.
 The UI stayed simple: one narrative spine, calm review, and service evidence supporting the next action.

 COLOUR PALETTE